tas2580/Wordpress_Flesch_index/readme.txt

 == Description ==

-This Plugin calculates the Flasch Index for the content of an article and displays it at the bottom of the article.
+This Plugin calculates the Flesch readability index for the content of an article and displays it at the bottom of the article.

-For more information about the Flasch Index see: https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests
+For more information about the Flesch readability index see: https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests

 == Installation ==

-1. Upload `flasch-index` to the `/wp-content/plugins/` directory
+1. Upload `readability-index` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==